-- bite from a poisonous insect
+- bites from poisonous insect

 Bug bites can often cause a lot of itching.
 Scratching may make you feel better, but if you break the skin, you can transfer bacteria from your hand into the bite.
 This can lead to an infection.

 The most common infections of bug bites include: